pcwizz/graph.js/README.md

 	<text x="243" y="127">5</text>
 </svg>

-Yes I did do that in-line svg buy hand, I may build the ability to draw them into graph.js in future.
+Yes I did do that in-line svg by hand, I may build the ability to draw them into graph.js in future.

 #### Object
 ```javascript